 The CP4 was standard equipment on the 2011-present Ford 6.7L Powerstroke.
 From 2011-2016 GM also used the CP4 in the LML & LGH Duramax engines, switching to the Denso HP4 in 2017 when the L5P was released.
-Interestingly, Dodge waited eight full years until 2019 to incorporate the CP4 on the 6.7L Cummins and then reversed course relatively quickly, going back to the CP3 in 2021.
+Interestingly, Ram waited eight full years until 2019 to incorporate the CP4 on the 6.7L Diesel and then reversed course relatively quickly, going back to the CP3 in 2021.

 Here is a list of vehicles that came equipped with CP4 injection pumps –